 This image is smaller than the original image in canvas size.
 If you click on the image you can see the image at its full size.↩

 I believe it was August when Fluidstance first reached out to me about reviewing their product, The Level.
-Of course I was amenable and eagerly awaited its arrival.
-It wasn’t until October that I realized The Level had been shipped to me but then stolen off my front step before I ever saw it.
+Of course, I was amenable and eagerly awaited its arrival.
+It wasn’t until October that I realized the packaging containing The Level had been stolen off my front step before I ever saw it.
 I wrote a post about this theft and The Level generally and Fluidstance generously sent me another one!

-I’ve been using it for the past few months.
-I didn’t want to write a review too quickly as products like this can be so bright and shiny and fascinating when they first come out but as time passes they fall into disuse – just another item to stuff in the closet / garage / attic.
-Well, it is a New Year and I am ready to report.
+I’ve been using it for the past few months few years.
+I didn’t want to write a review too quickly as products like this can be so bright and shiny and fascinating when they first come out but as time passes they fall into disuse – just another item to stuff in the closet/garage/ attic.

 It Is All About Me